 How Long Does It Take To Dry Clean A Wedding Dress?

-As you can see, the timeline varies dramatically and how long you can expect to wait does depend on a few different factors that I shall now set out below.
+But like most things, the timeline can vary and how long you can expect to wait does depend on a few different factors that I shall now set out below.

 Firstly, it depends on your dress itself.
 Some dresses are easier to clean; whereas others with more layers will require extra care and attention, and thus the process takes longer.